 Clarity and detail were very good on this display delivering pristine and sharp picture images, with great image depth and transparency.

-In recent past, certain LG LED TVs have used harmon/kardon speaker systems which produced above average sound quality.
+In the recent past, certain LG LED TVs have used harmon/kardon speaker systems which produced above-average sound quality.
 This type of audio system is absent from LG’s latest models.
 So that leaves this TV with your typical flat panel sound quality, which was somewhat lean in its sound impact and lacking in bass output.